 Zinc: Zinc is a powerful immune boosting mineral.
 We use liquid zinc sulfate and I add a few drops to juice for my kids.

 Vitamin D: To support immune function during healing.
 Vitamin D is a good supplement to take year round however in times of acute illness you may increase your child’s Vitamin D intake.

-Vitamin C : Buffered vitamin C is a great choice as it is easy on the tummy.
-For children use a powdered supplement and add it to smoothies and fresh green juices.
+Vitamin C: Ester-c is our favorite because it is easy on the tummy.
+For children open a capsule and add it to smoothies or fresh green juices.